quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 ### Atoms as massive as suns

-Still under a minute, we reach the next animation, where deGrasse Tyson mentions "atoms as massive as suns".
+Still under a minute, we reach the next animation, where Tyson mentions "atoms as massive as suns".
 There are no such things in the Universe.
 The element with the largest atomic radius, [Cesium][4], is a mere 265 pm (or 2.65 x 10<sup>-10</sup> meters).

 ### Credits